-Anne de Carbuccia is a French-American artist.
+Anne de Carbuccia is a French-American environmental artist, who lives between Milan and New York.

 One is a circle. the eternal circle, the life cycle, the zero, emptiness, wholeness, fullness, and renewal.
 The circle also suggests a ripple, the consequences of action.
 You toss a bottle on one continent and you find it on a wild beach across the world.
 It gets eaten by a fish and the fish ends up on your plate.
 The world has never been so small. never have we been so powerful.
 We are the circle, sharing one planet one future.